 Presidential facts and ‘firsts’

 Kennedy still holds the record for the youngest person to be elected president.
 He was 43 when he took office.
 Kennedy is also the youngest president to die in office.
 He was assassinated in 1963 in Dallas, Texas.
 He was 46 years old.
+While Theodore Roosevelt was the youngest president to take office as president, he did so by assuming office after the assassination of William McKinley.

 Another Roosevelt holds the record for the longest time in office.
 Franklin Delano Roosevelt, the 32nd president, held office for 4,422 days.
 After his death, the 22nd amendment was passed.
 It limited a person to two four-year terms as president.